 A rental lease is a legally binding contract.
 Once you sign, it's difficult to back out of the agreement.
-State laws usually have no provisions allowing for a 24-hour cooling-off period which allows you to void the agreement with no additional penalty.
+State laws usually have no provisions allowing for a 24-hour cooling-off period which allows you to void the agreement with no additional penalty should you decide to change your mind for whatever reason.
 It's important you consider all your options and read your lease agreement thoroughly to avoid entering into a contract you can't afford.

 Landlord-tenant laws usually do not afford a "cooling-off" period where you can back out of a lease agreement without penalty.
 The Federal Trade Commission does have a law allowing a 72-hour cooling-off period for a retail sale of $25 or more, but this does not apply to a rental lease agreement.
 Once you sign a lease agreement, it is legally binding.
 Your landlord is well within his rights to force you to comply with the lease agreement including suing you in civil court for breaking the agreement if you choose not to pay monthly rent in accordance with the lease's rules.
 This could leave you with an eviction notation on your credit report which can severely damage your chances of renting another apartment or other residential rental property.